Taiko2k/Tauon/README.md

   - Fast, comfortable and responsive UI.
   - Import tracks and create playlists by simple **drag and drop**.
   - Supports most common codecs and **tracker** file types.
   - Seamless support for CUE sheets.
-  - Import and control playback of **Spotify** tracks.
-(Requires Spotify Premium)
   - Stream music from your **PLEX**, **koel**, **Jellyfin** or **Airsonic** server.
   - Large album art and gallery displays!
   - Support for **gapless playback**.